-The term paper should have been handed in the semester before last...
+The term paper should have been handed in in the semester before last...

 All your certificates in your pocket, but no courage to start your thesis?